Catching Rain

 How to rain barrels work

-Brightside’s rain barrel system is able to capture up to 165 gallons of water in the three 55-gallon drums.
-The cistern is capable of capturing up to 1,000 gallons of rooftop rainwater from a 3,000-square foot flat roof.
+At Brightside, our rain barrel system can capture up to 165 gallons of water using three 55-gallon barrels.
+In addition, the on-site cistern is capable of collecting up to 1,000 gallons of rainwater from a 3,000-square-foot flat roof.

 Resources